BeliefDawn/Epic-Games-Backup/README.md

 The basic functions can be source in https://tieba.baidu.com/p/7238257931?pid=138060534934, through this path to realize the import and export, backup and restore the function.

-I'm just a guy who looks at writing a program, and it's not that good, but I get what I need and I think somebody else might need it.
+I'm just a guy who doesn’t good at write program, and it's not that good, but I get what I need and I think somebody else might need it.